wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Added: Create a blank functions.php file option
+* Added: Create a blank functions.php file option (Thanks Tobias Kaupat for the suggestion).
 * Added a link to edit theme after the child theme is created.
 * Changed the UI.
 Parent and Child Themes are nicely separated.
 * Added a sidebar in the screen where child themes are created